 6. Demonstrate an understanding of multiplying and dividing positive fractions and mixed numbers, concretely, pictorially and symbolically.
 Number Unit 3: Operations with Fractions and Mixed Numbers 16: Multiplying Fractions and Mixed Numbers 17: Dividing Fractions and Mixed Numbers Big Idea: Quantities and numbers can be operated on to determine how many and how much.
-Developing Conceptual Meaning of Operations Models and demonstrates an understanding of multiplication and division of fractions.
+Developing Conceptual Meaning of Operations - Models and demonstrates an understanding of multiplication and division of fractions.
 7. Demonstrate an understanding of multiplication and division of integers, concretely, pictorially and symbolically.
 Number Unit 1: Fluency with Whole Numbers and Integers 4: Multiplying Integers 5: Dividing Integers 6: Order of Operations with Integers Big Idea: Quantities and numbers can be operated on to determine how many and how much.
-Developing conceptual meaning of operations Models and demonstrates an understanding of integer addition and subtraction.
-Models and demonstrates an understanding of integer multiplication and division.
-Developing fluency of operations Estimates and solves integer addition and subtraction using efficient strategies.
-Solves integer multiplication and division using efficient strategies.
+Developing conceptual meaning of operations - Models and demonstrates an understanding of integer addition and subtraction. - Models and demonstrates an understanding of integer multiplication and division.
+Developing fluency of operations - Estimates and solves integer addition and subtraction using efficient strategies. - Solves integer multiplication and division using efficient strategies.

-Correlation of the Alberta Mathematics Program of Study with Mathology Grade 8 (Patterns and Relations: Patterns)
+Correlation of the Nunavut Mathematics Curriculum with Mathology Grade 8 (Patterns and Relations: Patterns)

-Curriculum Outcomes Grade 8 Mathology.ca Pearson Canada Grades 4-9 Mathematics Learning Progression General Outcome Use patterns to describe the General Outcome Use patterns to describe the world and to solve problems.
-Specific Outcomes 1.
-Graph and analyze two- variable linear relations.
-Patterning Unit 1: Linear Relations and Equations 2: Representing Linear Relations 3: Determining if a Relationship is Linear Big Idea: Regularity and repetition form patterns that can be generalized and predicted mathematically.
-Representing patterns, relations, and functions Represents a mathematical context or problem with expressions and equations using variables to represent unknowns.
+Curriculum Outcomes Grade 8 Mathology.ca Pearson Canada Grades 4-9 Mathematics curriculant Outcomes Grade & Wathology.ca Learning Progression General Outcome Use patterns to describe the world and to solve problems.
+Specific Outcomes Patterning Unit 1: Linear Relations Big Idea: Regularity and repetition form 1.
+Graph and analyze two- and Equations patterns that can be generalized and variable linear relations.
+2: Representing Linear Relations predicted mathematically.
+3: Determining if a Relationship is Representing patterns, relations, and Linear functions Represents a mathematical context or problem with expressions and equations using variables to represent unknowns.
 Generates ordered pairs for a linear relation and plots the coordinates on a graph.
 (Limited to integer values on four quadrants.)
 Matches different representations of the same linear relation (e.g., graph, equation, table of values).
-Differentiates between linear and non-linear relations by their graphical representation.
+Differentiates between linear and non- linear relations by their graphical representation.

-Correlation of the Alberta Mathematics Program of Study with Mathology Grade 8 (Patterns and Relations: Variables and Equations)
+Correlation of the Nunavut Mathematics Curriculum with Mathology Grade 8 (Patterns and Relations: Variables and Equations)